lykjohn/SEC-Python-Scraper/README.md

 import sec_business_scraper
 ```

-From the sec_business_scraper module, create a business entity to store a specified type of financial information to scrape.
-This can be done is the form `sec_business_scraper.Business(...)` .
+From the sec_business_scraper module, create a business entity to store a specified type of financial information.
+This can be done in the form `sec_business_scraper.Business(...)` .
 Below is an example:

 ```
 anuual_business=sec_business_scraper.Business(foreign=False, symbol='MSFT', report_type='annual', 30100101,20191231)